ajwinn/Zebra/README.md

 Zebra
 =====

-The two-sided video player lightsaber you've been waiting for to handle both YouTube &amp; Vimeo.
+The two-sided lightsaber you've been waiting for to handle both YouTube &amp; Vimeo.